korzio/djv/README.md

 ### export(name: String?) -> state: Object

-Exports the whole structure object from environment or resolved by a given name
+Export the whole structure object from environment or resolved by a given name

 ```javascript
 env.export();